Skip to content

 Tutorial 31: Network Simulation Engine

 SC-NeuroCore's network engine provides a Population-Projection-Network architecture with three backends (Python/NumPy, Rust NetworkRunner, MPI distributed).
-Build networks from any of the 122 neuron models, connect them with configurable topologies, inject stimuli, record spikes, and run with automatic backend selection.
+Build networks from the Python model catalogue or the 161-model Rust NetworkRunner dispatch list, connect them with configurable topologies, inject stimuli, record spikes, and run with automatic backend selection.

 Core Concepts